 Awards assemblies will be held 3 times throughout the year at the end of each quarter, giving each teacher the opportunity to recognize students.
-A fourth quarter awards night will be held in each individual classroom during the evening in May so that families may attend.
+A fourth quarter awards night will be held during the evening in May, so that families may attend.